 Federated Archives may be further classified into three levels of functionality.

-Central Site: Global access is accomplished by the export of a standard-format Associated Description to a global site.
+Central Site: Global access is accomplished by the export of a standard-format Associated Descriptions to a global site.
 The global site independently manages a set of descriptors from many Archives and has Finding Aids to locate which Archive owns a collection of interest.
 The Consumer is given a combined view of the holdings of multiple sites, which is maintained centrally.
 To view details of the documents, the user must access the site that contains the actual document.
 This is made easier when sites and clients support a standard set of protocols.

 Distributed Finding Aid: Global access is accomplished by having a global node that can distribute a query to multiple local Archives.
-This means that the local Data Management entity must store an additional Associated Description in the global format or have a translator from the global queries to local queries.
-An option in this case is to establish a common DIP format to ease the load on Consumers who may be ordering products from many Archives.
+This means that the local Data Management Functional Entity must store an additional Associated Description in the global format or have a translator from the global queries to local queries.

 Distributed Access Aid: Global access is accomplished through addition of a standard ordering and dissemination mechanism, available through the global nodes to the functionality of the Distributed Finding Aids discussed above.
 This is a fully functional, federated system.
 Here, the global system may influence the Associated Description schema designs in each local Archive; it would be optimal to build new local Archives based on the global schemas and Finding Aids to ensure high degrees of inter-operability.

-There are several major policy/technology issues that must be addressed when an OAIS joins a Federation or several independent OAISes decide to create a Federation.
+There are several major policy/technology issues that must be addressed when an OAIS joins a Federation.
 These issues include: